 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

 Crescent Beach is the 7.5 acre, 3/4 mile long Lake Michigan beach along the eastern border of the City of Algoma.
 The beach is a city park.
 The Friends of Crescent Beach (FOCB) group was organized in 2015.
-It is affiliated with the Lakeshore Natural Resource Partnership.
+It is a member of the Lakeshore Natural Resource Partnership (LNRP).
 The mission of FOCB is “to promote through advocacy, education and activities the improvement, support, protection and enjoyment of Crescent Beach”.
-The vision of FOCB is to see Crescent Beach transformed through government and citizen cooperation into a vibrant, healthy destination beach that is enjoyed by residents and visitors alike and recognized as a model for best beach management practices.
+The vision of FOCB is to see Crescent Beach "transformed through government and citizen cooperation into a vibrant, healthy destination beach that is enjoyed by residents and visitors alike and recognized as a model for best beach management practices".
 Their efforts to promote beach health support a healthier habitat for birds and other wildlife.
 FOCB communicates with city government on beach issues and advocates for improvements, writes letters in support of grant funding of restoration projects, educates the public on issues affecting beach health, and coordinates beach clean-ups and restoration efforts.
 A restoration project on the south end of Crescent Beach funded by grants secured by LNRP began in 2017 and is ongoing.
 See 1I below for details.
 In 2021 FOCB in cooperation with the Algoma Area Chamber of Commerce provided volunteer labor and native plants and bushes to add to the landscaped area next to the Algoma Visitor Center which is located on the bluff overlooking Crescent Beach.
 The group continued to maintain the area through 2022.

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.